AiXia520/BDMC-IMC/README.md

 pip install scipy
 ```
 ### Datasets
-it can be downloaded from the websites of KDIS http://www.uco.es/kdis/mllresources/
+they can be downloaded from the websites of KDIS http://www.uco.es/kdis/mllresources/, you also can use them from /data folder